PredatH0r/ChanSort/readme.md

 documentation about the file formats.
 It is solely based on analysing existing data files, trial and error.
 There is a chance of unwanted side-effects or even damage to your TV, as reported in 2 cases.

-Hisense is the only manufacturer who provided both information and a test device.
+Hisense is the only manufacturer who provided technical information and a test device.

 System requirements
 -------------------
 - [Microsoft .NET Framework 4.0 (Full)](http://www.microsoft.com/en-us/download/details.aspx?id=17851):
   included in Win8, required for Win7, Vista and XP SP3
 - [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=8328):
-  required to edit SQLite lists (Hisense, Panasonic, Toshiba and Samsung J-series)
+  required to edit SQLite lists (Hisense, Panasonic, Toshiba and Samsung .zip format)
 - USB stick/SD-card to transfer the channel list between your TV and PC (FAT32 file system recommended)
 - Some LG models require a special service remote control to access the import/export functions (see Wiki for details)